When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Static T-depth does not reliably predict executable makespan under bounded T-state delivery.
-Execution degradation is governed by temporal demand--supply mismatch.
-We introduced two complementary quantities: slack ratio, a structural predictor of scheduling flexibility computed from the circuit DAG, and $\Delta_{\max}$, a schedule-level measure of delivery pressure.
-In our evaluated instances, $\Delta_{\max}$ is the strongest schedule-level predictor of stall and slowdown, and it induces a provable lower bound on executable makespan that holds without exception across all 4{,}904 finite instances examined.
-Aggregate tightness is high, but degrades when backlog persists across multiple logical steps.
-A quota-respecting scheduling probe further shows that slack ratio and urgency can guide ordering decisions beyond delivery-pressure diagnosis.
-Backlog-induced delay and the T-depth inversion it can cause deserve explicit attention in capacity-constrained FTQC compiler design.
-Future work includes extending the framework to stochastic and spatial delivery settings, evaluating it on additional higher-slack workloads, developing tighter bounds for persistent-backlog cases, and integrating these signals into delivery-aware compiler passes and schedule-selection heuristics.
+Static T-depth does not reliably predict executable makespan under bounded T-state delivery because execution degradation is governed by temporal demand--supply mismatch.
+We introduced two complementary quantities: slack ratio, a structural indicator of scheduling flexibility computed from the circuit DAG, and $\Delta_{\max}$, a schedule-level measure of delivery pressure.
+In the compressibility-family evaluation, $\Delta_{\max}$ is the strongest schedule-level indicator of stall and slowdown, and together with buffer capacity it induces a provable lower bound on executable makespan with zero observed violations across 4{,}904 finite schedule instances.
+The bound is tight in aggregate, but less so when backlog persists across multiple logical steps.
+Circuit workload families further show that serial arithmetic, parallel arithmetic, QAOA, and QFT occupy distinct structural--delivery regimes.
+The scheduling probe in Appendix~\ref{app:compiler_probe} suggests a role for slack ratio and urgency in ordering beyond delivery-pressure diagnosis.
+Overall, backlog-induced delay and T-depth inversion deserve explicit attention in capacity-constrained FTQC compiler design.
+Future work should extend the framework toward full stochastic and spatially aware delivery models, evaluate additional higher-slack FTQC workloads, and develop tighter makespan bounds for persistent-backlog cases.